w3c/wai-curricula/content/designer/flexible-color-layout-and-design.md

 * design layouts that support content view and operation in both portrait and landscape orientations
 * design layouts with target sizes and spaces to support tapping by people with mobility impairments and people using different input methods
 * design layouts that support customizing line height, as well as spacing between paragraphs, words, and letters
-* design user interfaces that preserve focus order when accessed using different viewport, screen sizes, and breakpoints
+* design appropriate focus order based on different viewports, screen sizes, and breakpoints

 #### Teaching Ideas for Topic